Ayms/node-Tor/README.md

 	host : destination server (server_address:port)
 	nb_hop : number of hops for a circuit, default 3, max 5
 	one_c : see next section
-	stream : the stream to be passed along the circuit
+	one_OR : first OR in the path when set, otherwise the first OR is randomely choosen stream : the stream to be passed along the circuit

 For now the certificates used for SSL connections with Guards are files in ./lib and can be generated as indicated here http://nodejs.org/api/tls.html .
 It is planned to generate it dynamically.

 ## node-Tor OP circuits :

-If the one_c option is "true", the OP will open a few circuit and stream all incoming streams along these circuits, if "false" the OP will create a circuit for each stream, which take more resources and is much longer.
+If the one_c option is "true", the OP will open a few circuit and stream all incoming streams along these circuits, if "false" the OP will create a circuit for each stream, which takes more resources and is much longer.

 If one_c is true, the OP does establish and change circuits randomly.
 TODO give more details.